balena CLI v20.1.5 Documentation

 Aliases

-• devices supported (deprecated)
+devices supported

-To use one of the aliases, replace device-type list with the alias.
+To use one of the aliases, replace device-type list

 Description